 Day 9: End of trip after breakfast.

-Recommended extra walks:
+Recommended extra walk:

 A mixture of bed and breakfast’s, guest houses and hotels.